 Are you a street band, solo drummer or drumming troupe?
 Looking to add a ‘wow’ factor to your live performance?
 Katumba Masterclasses might just be perfect for you!

-Our biggest gig to date – drumming for Google’s Cloud Next 2018 conference down in London!
+Women leaders and women drummers at our biggest gig to date – drumming for Google’s Cloud Next 2018 conference down in London!

 We’re looking for passionate and enthusiastic people to join our drumming band.
 Come along on Tuesday 16th October to meet us and see what we do.